stuebersystems/doc.quattropod.en/docs/mini/internet.md

 * You want to remotely access the [advanced settings](adv.settings.md) function to manage the QuattroPod.

-* Integrated network: if all your endpoints and QuattroPod devices are on the same network, there is no need to switch to the QuattroPod's SSID every time you want to transfer your screen to another room.
+* Integrated network: if all your endpoints and QuattroPod devices are on the same network, there is no need to switch to the QuattroPod`s SSID every time you want to transfer your screen to another room.

 ## Connect QuattroPod to LAN

-To do this, plug a network cable into the 'ETHERNET' port on the back of the QuattroPod and connect the cable to your network or router.
+To do this, plug a network cable into the `ETHERNET` port on the back of the QuattroPod and connect the cable to your network or router.

 ![](/assets/img/QuattroPod_ports.png)